AmalSunny992/AWS_Basics/awsconcepts.md

 # Amazon Web Services (AWS) Concepts

-Welcome to the Learn Amazon AWS repository!
-This file is designed to help you understand the basic concepts of Amazon Web Services (AWS)
+This file is designed to help you understand the basic concepts of Amazon Web Services (AWS).

 ## Table of Contents
 [Introduction](#introduction)